-102 Introduction to Social Work 1 credit An overview of the function of social work in the social welfare service system.
+emphasis is upon the stu- Research 3 credits 102 Introduction to Social Work 1 credit An overview of the function of social work in the social welfare service system.
 Emphasis on characteristics of social work as a helping profession and the expectations of persons trained in this field.
 214 Patterns of Socialization 3 credits A theoretical base for understanding individuals as they develop and have membership in families, groups, organizations and communities.
 Emphasis on interaction of persons and society against the background of varied societal opportunities and expectations; integration of related social science knowledge.
 217 Social Welfare as a Social Institution 3 credits An overview of social welfare in modern America, emphasizing its historical development and current institutional nature.
 Analysis of social agencies and the social work profession functioning in this system with consideration of programs designed to meet identified needs and social problems.
 218 Social Welfare Policy 3 credits An analysis of the process of social welfare policy development with an evaluation of the effectiveness of policies and programs in selected fields of service.
 318 Social Work in Special Practice Fields 3 credits An in-depth study of programs and policies in a specialized area of social service.
 Unique needs of the service population and appropriate interventive techniques are emphasized.
 Offered every third year.

-322, 409 Social Work Practice I, II 3, 3 credits Provides the knowledge, skill, and affective preparation necessary for entry level generalist practice in social work.
+322, 409 Social Work Practice I, II 3.
+3 credits Provides the knowledge, skill, and affective preparation necessary for entry level generalist practice in social work.
 Focus is on training students to use a variety of interventions in work with a wide range of problems experienced by people as they interact with their environment.
 Prerequisite, Social Work 217.
 349 Methods of Social Work Research 3 credits The application of the basic techniques of social research to the study of social work problems and programs.
-Research projects for community social agencies are conducted by students.
-Prerequisite.
-Social Work 217.
-415, 416 Field Instruction Seminar I. II 2.
-2 credits Weekly seminar focusing on integration of social work concepts and theories with field instruction.
+Research projects for commu- 352; 451; 452 Special Studies in Sociology 0 to 3 credits Directed study planned and conducted with reference to the needs of those students who are candidates for departmental honors in sociology.
+Qualified students who are not candidates for such honors but who desire to undertake special work in the department are also admitted. nity social agencies are conducted by students.
+Prerequisite, Social Work 217.
+415, 416 Field Instruction Seminar I, II 2, 2 credits Weekly seminar focusing on integration of social work concepts and theories with field instruction.
 Assignments are related to students' agency experiences.
-To be taken concurrently with Field Instruction in Social Work I. II.
-417, 418 Field Instruction in Social Work I. II 4, 4 credits Supervised experience in the practice of generalist social work in a community social agency.
-Students assume direct service responsibility using a variety of social work methods and roles.
-Each student is assigned to a specific agency for the year.
-Sixteen hours of field instruction per week.
-To be taken concurrently with Field Instruction Seminar in Social Work, Prerequisite, permission of the department.
-Extra tuition fee, \$80.00 each semester.
-453; 454 Special Studies in Social Work 0 to 3 credits Directed study planned and conducted with reference to the needs of those students who are candidates for honors in SocialWork.
-Qualified students who are not candidates for such honors but who desire to undertake special work in the department are also admitted.
-Off Campus Program The Appalachian Semester Western Maryland College participates in a specialized program of study at Union College in Kentucky.
-The Appalachian Semester offers mature students a unique educational opportunity to devote their full time to studying the Appalachian regionits strengths, its problems, and its challenges.
-Spanish (93) See Foreign Languages.
+To be taken concurrently with Field Instruction in Social Work I, II.
+417, 418 Field Instruction in Social Work I, II 4, 4 credits Supervised experience in the practice of generalist social work in a community social Spanish (93) See Foreign Languages.

 Statistics (96)

-Professors Law and Seidel: Associate Professor Olsh: Assistant Professor Clavcombe: Lecturer H. Dawkins.
+Professors Law and Seidel; Associate Professors Claycombe and Olsh.

+Social Institution and approximation and ap-

 No major is offered in this field.